witstep/xvWidgets/README.md

 # xvWidgets
-An experimental cross-platform C++ GUI toolkit for OpenCV with (planned) Qt and wxWidgets bindings
+An experimental cross-platform C++ GUI toolkit for computer vision applications with (planned) Qt and wxWidgets bindings

+## Introduction
+The goal of the project is to consolidate the code base and lessons learned from developing desktop applications, with both computer vision and GUI requirements, into a set of reusable components.
+The initials xv stand for an arbitrary GUI toolkit (x) and vision (v).

 ## Status
 The library is in an early development phase, major API and architecture changes can happen at any time.
 It should become minimally usable and stable from the moment sample applications appear in the repository.

-## Introduction
-The goal of the project is to consolidate the code base and lessons learned from developing desktop applications, with both computer vision and GUI requirements, into a set of reusable components.

-The usefulness of some components is not apparent and they may seem pointless.
-They are being built as a result of enforcing a basic set of conventions, and in the hope they can become useful in the future as building blocks of new, unforeseen applications.
+The initial OpenCV centric architecture is being dropped in favor of an approach that doesn't depend on any particular CV library.
+OpenCV is still supported and most sample code will be based on it.

 ## Source Code
 The source code is hosted in [GitHub](https://github.com/witstep/xvWidgets).